 6. Coffee meets the wellness industry

-A walk-through any one of the biggest coffee festivals in 2022 will show you that one of the biggest coffee trends for this year is adaptogen blends.
+A walk-through any one of the biggest coffee festivals in 2022 will show you that one of the biggest coffee trends for this year is adaptogen blends and alternatives to caffeine in coffee.
 While the 'healthy' coffees of previous years, like matcha and turmeric lattes, show no sign of going anywhere, this is a newcomer to the arena.

 "Adaptogens, such as medicinal mushrooms, are natural ingredients that help our mind and body adapt to physical, mental, and emotional stressors and find balance," explains Zain Peer, co-founder of London Nootropics (opens in new tab).
 "For example, ashwagandha works on our adrenals and CBD works on our endocannabinoid system.
 Both have been shown to help balance stress and anxiety."

 If you're imagining some crushed mushrooms at the bottom of your cappuccino, then don't worry, that's not quite how it works.
 An adaptogen coffee is the result of these particular medicinal mushrooms being ground with coffee beans during the blending process, creating a rich and nutty aroma.